pulumi/docs/content/blog/architecture-as-code-vm/index.md

     - provisioning
 ---

 In a [previous article](https://www.pulumi.com/blog/architecture-as-code-intro/), we presented an overview of four infrastructure patterns for deploying modern applications.
 The article reviewed virtual machines, serverless, Kubernetes, and microservices.
-In this post, we'll go in-depth about virtual machines.
+In this post, we'll examine virtual machines in-depth.

 <!--more-->